-Vacuum casting or vacuum duplication uses a master model produced with 3D printing, stereolithography or CNC machining to obtain a silicone mould.
-This mould makes it possible to obtain a few dozen parts in a material close to the final material, making vacuum casting perfect for pre-series.
+Vacuum casting or vacuum duplication uses a master model produced with 3D printing, stereolithography or CNC machining to obtain a silicone mold.
+This mold makes it possible to obtain a few dozen parts in material close to the final material, making vacuum casting perfect for pre-series.

 The principle of vacuum casting or duplication

-The procedure of vacuum casting is a type of low-pressure vacuum injection manufacturing, or vacuum duplication.
-It involves injecting material into a pre-prepared silicone mould.
-This technique makes it possible to obtain multiple parts from a single mould.
-It therefore results in significant economies of scale.
-However, one mould can be used a limited number of times.
-This depends on the quality of the mould and the geometry of the parts.
+The procedure of vacuum casting is a type of low-pressure vacuum injection manufacturing or vacuum duplication.
+It involves injecting material into a pre-prepared silicone mold.
+This technique makes it possible to obtain multiple parts from a single mold.
+It, therefore, results in significant economies of scale.
+However, one mold can be used a limited number of times.
+This depends on the quality of the mold and the geometry of the parts.

 Finally, the use of the vacuum machine makes it possible to remove air from the material and prevent the formation of air bubbles that would make the parts fragile.